JulianVidal/AGDA_HTML/reports/index.md

 # 23 - Pre-Meeting Report

 Completed and sent draft of dissertation with previous week's suggestions.
-Didn't have any new information and many parts were re-written to reduce word count.
+Didn't add new information and many parts were re-written to reduce word count.

 # 23 - Post-Meeting Report

+Looked over the to-do notes in the dissertation, the last two should be done.
+That being formatting milliseconds properly and moving the appendix content to their respective sections.
+There are no other issues to address, just make sure the grammar is correct and upload the document.

 # 23 - Notes

+- [x] Format milliseconds
+- [x] Move content from appendix to main document
+- [x] make sure tables have the same font
+- [x] add a sentence about unsafe test showing there is potential.
+- [ ] Move repo to gitlab

+Tool can be used to find out about typetopology

+No to adding copmilation related works, no to adding scheduling problem section, personas aren't neccesary, no need for personas, tables should have consitent font, bettwer to keep queries, don't worry about the integration test, put ms together withthe number when showing milliseconds,secods in bracket next to abbrevation for the first use,  keep results table in the main document not in appendix, maybe jjust move stuff from the appendix to the main document, run it thorugh spell checker, commandline detex command to remove latex commands, ispell us used in the detex output, complete the last two todos.

+There is a module that shouldn't be used by any other module, when the module is changed, it recompils everything, find which definition uses that module.